oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 If you have several migration classes within the same version and you need to make sure that they will be executed in a specified order you can use [OrderedMigrationInterface](./Migration/OrderedMigrationInterface.php) interface.

+If you want to perform migration in a specified order in list of all migrations(from different bundles and versions) you can use [PrioritizedMigrationInterface](./Migration/PrioritizedMigrationInterface.php) interface.
+If migration do not implemented PrioritizedMigrationInterface it has priority 0 by default.
+The bigger number getPriority method returns, later a migration is executed.

 Example of migration file:

 ``` php